Astros vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Astros Recent Betting Performance

-- The Astros' previous 10 games have not had a spread set by sportsbooks.
-Houston games have finished below the point total three times in a row, and the average total during this streak was 8.5 runs.
+- Sportsbooks have not set a spread for any of the Astros' last 10 games.
+Houston games have gone under the set point total four consecutive times, and the average total during this span was 8.6 runs.

 Discover More About This Game